anasioulas/PCBS_multilayer_perceptron_nn/README.md

 * a learning rate of 0.05
 * a 3-layer network with layer dimensions (9, 7, 7, 1) (remember that the input layer is excluded from the counting of the number of the layers)

+As mentioned in the beginning, the user can change some of these parameters.
+Comments in the script specify which ones are allowed to be changed.

 It then creates an instance of the NeuralNetwork class of the [neural_network.py](neural_network.py), runs the gradient_descent method for a number of iterations (passed to the gradient_descent method) and evaluates the performance of the resulting network.
 The gradient_descent method prints the average loss (over all the examples) every 1000 iterations.

 Here is the script `execution.py`: